Economy of Gujarat: Industrial

 One of India's most industrialized states, Gujarat maintains a variety of industries, the principal ones being general and electrical engineering and the manufacture of textiles, vegetable oils, chemicals, soda ash, and cement.
 New industries include the production of fertilizers and petrochemicals.
 Major resources produced by the state include cotton, peanuts, dates, sugarcane, and petrol.
 The state is rich in calcite, gypsum, manganese, lignite, bauxite, limestone, agate, feldspar and quartz sand and successful mining of these minerals is done in their specified areas.
 Gujarat produces about 91% of India's required amount of soda ash and gives the country about 66% of its national requirement of salt.
-Chemical Industries in Gujarat count for more than 35% of Indian Chemicals production.
+Chemical industries in Gujarat count for more than 35% of Indian chemical production.

-In recent years, Gujarat has gained a prominent place in India's automobile industry, with several automobile plants being set up in the state - Suzuki Motor Gujarat in Hansalpur near Ahmedabad, Tata Motors and Ford India in Sanand, MG Motor, Hero Motocorp, JCB in Halol, Honda Motors and Scooters India in Vithalapur, etc.
+In recent years, Gujarat has gained a prominent place in India's automobile industry, with several automobile plants being set up in the state: Suzuki Motor Gujarat in Hansalpur near Ahmedabad, Tata Motors and Ford India in Sanand, MG Motor, Hero Motocorp, JCB in Halol, Honda Motors and Scooters India in Vithalapur, etc.

 It is one of India's most prosperous states, having a per-capita GDP significantly above India's average.
 Kalol Khambat and Ankleshwar are today known for their oil and natural gas production.
 Dhuvaran has a thermal power station, which uses coal, oil and gas.
 The Tarapur nuclear station in Maharashtra supplies the remaining power.
 Also on the Gulf of Khambat, 50 kilometers southeast of Bhavnagar, is the Alang Ship Recycling Yard (the world's largest).
 General Motors produces the ‘Astra’ car at Halol near Vadodara.
 Jalalpur is a large town of Gujarat, where several small and large textile industrial units have been established.
 Surat, a city by the Gulf of Khambat, is a hub of the global diamond trade.

 During the period 1960–1990, Gujarat established itself as a leader in various industrial sectors including textiles, engineering, chemicals, petrochemicals, drugs and pharmaceuticals, dairy, cement and ceramics, and gems and jewellery.
 The post-liberalization period saw Gujarat's state domestic product (SDP) rising at an average growth rate of 14% per annum in real terms (from 1994 to 2002).

 Ahmedabad, Vadodara, Ankleshwar and Vapi are the hub of chemical industries in the state, having number of manufacturing units (private as well as state owned) manufacturing dyes, specialty chemicals, agricultural chemicals, pesticides, pigments, colors, etc. Rajkot city is the hub of engineering manufacturing and has many companies manufacturing auto components, auto engines, CNC machines, forging & casting parts, etc. The state operating companies like GNFC, GSPC, GSFC, GMDC are a few among flagship companies of the state.